 Taking the initiative to create a budget is great, but if you’re regularly exceeding it then you can say you have a ‘budget’ until you’re blue in the face.
 A budget implies that you’ve written down what’s coming in, what your fixed expenses are, and what’s left to spend.
 If you’re regularly exceeding it then it’s got to be one of two reasons:

 - You’ve under-estimated some fixed expenses.
-In that case, you’d have to adjust the amount in your budget upward, or if that’s not possible, shop for a better rate for that expense.
-Or adjust other areas to accommodate it, or even evaluate if it’s a necessary expense.
+So there, you’d need to adjust the amount in your budget upward, or if that’s not possible, shop for a better rate, adjust another area to accommodate it, or even evaluate if it’s a necessary expense.

-That new couch or big-screen TV will still be there when you save up the cash for it.
+That new sofa or big-screen TV will still be there when you save up the cash for it.
 Your neighbor may have a new 60-inch TV, but how do you know they’re not in debt up to their eyeballs?
-If you stick with your budget and eliminate debt, you’ll eventually be able to put some money aside.
-And you will have more cash for purchases.
+If you stick with your budget, eliminate debt, and start an emergency fund, you will eventually be able to pay cash for those purchases.

 4. Maybe Your Budget Doesn’t Fit Your Lifestyle

 Your budget may work great for a while, but we all have changes in our lifestyle.
-Maybe you have a child and become a one-income family, you start a new job with a longer commute or more expenses.
-So, adjusting your budget is as necessary as checking the weather before you go out.
+Maybe you have a child and become a one-income family.
+Or you start a new job with a longer commute or more expenses.
+So, your budget needs to adjust sometimes.

 If updating your budget is like taking a math test, you probably won’t stick with it.
-Sure, it may take you awhile to initially write it, getting every category down.
+Sure, it may take awhile to initially write it, and get every category down.
 But you want to make it easy to maintain.

 Making categories as granular as ‘scotch tape’ or ‘the ice cream man’ is a sure way to create a four-page mess that you’ll never want to maintain.
 Creating ‘office supplies’ and ‘food’ is a much easier way to categorize them.

-If you find that you’re consistently exceeding one category, then you can drill down further and itemize it a little closer to see where you’re spending too much.
+If you find that you’re consistently exceeding one category, then you can drill down further to see where you’re spending too much.

 But those first few months can be tough.
-We’re trying to be ultra-careful to make sure we’ve allotted the right amount to categories, that we have enough categories, and that we don’t over-spend.
+We’re trying to be ultra careful to make sure we get it right and don’t over-spend.

 If you can, try to build in a category for entertainment.
 Even if initially, it’s only enough for a movie night or ice cream.
 You can always adjust it as you gain better control of your income.
 But having a guilt-free night out once in a while, even if it’s a small splurge, makes the rest of the week easier to handle.